mrmgee/driven3/src/services/performance-upgrades/power-adders/index.md

     text: Superchargers, Blowers, Turbos… we can handle it and work with many manufacturers of these components to add to your build.
 If your bottom end is up to it - let’s bolt on some power!
     slidelayout:
   - pattern: sec-2col-pos1
-    title: Can your engine handle it.
+    title: Can your engine handle it?
     subtitle:
     image: ./src/_images/F100_green_electric_steering.jpg
     altText: DCE electric power-assisted steering system (EPAS)
     position:
     text: A stock LS3 or Coyote - or most modern engines are set up form the factory for boost - but there are limits.
+Before you add horses to the barn, we need to make sure the barn can fit them.
+If your bottom end is not up to snuff on your engine, adding boost may cause it to blow up.
     CTAlabel: Ready to upgrade >
     slidelayout: 1
   - pattern: sec-tips